John Clifton House

 The John Clifton House is a historic house at 1803 Pecan Street in Texarkana, Arkansas.

+Architecture

 It is a single-story brick structure, with a porch wrapping around the front facade, supported by large square brick piers.
 It has a low-pitch roof with rafters exposed at the gabled side elevations, and horizontal ribbons of windows.
 It is a fine local example of the Prairie School of architecture, and the best in the Pleasant Hill neighborhood.

+History

 The house was built in 1908 for John Dial Clifton and Frances Brewer Clifton, and was a well-known site of social gatherings.
 Clifton, who worked for an importer, died of tuberculosis in 1934.

 The house was listed on the National Register of Historic Places in 2000.